-The young people we support have a diagnosis of autism or an associated disorder and this impacts on every aspect of their lives.
-Although we are working to prepare our children for life beyond school, while they are with us we want them to be able to focus on their learning and that is why the SPELL framework is so important.
+The young people we support have a diagnosis of autism and this can impact on many aspects of their lives.
+Although we are working to prepare our pupils for life beyond school, while they are with us we want them to be able to focus on their learning and that is why the SPELL framework is so important.
 Loud clothing, strong perfume or aftershave, jewellery, ties, scarves may distract pupils from the task in hand.